UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-image-inpainting.md

 {:toc}

 ## Introduction
+Image inpainting is a popular topic of image generation in recent years.
+The goal of image inpainting is to fill in missing parts of images precisely based on the surrounding area using deep learning.
+Currently, image inpainting models using Generative Adversarial Network (GAN) can achieve such realistic results that humans cannot visually detect the reconstructed area.
+We intend to dive into image inpainting and explore how to utilize it to complete other image generation tasks.
+Our high-level idea is to implement a GAN-based model that takes an image as input and changes objects in the image selected by the user while keeping the realisticness.
+One possible direction is to implement a model that takes two images where the first image has a region masked and the second image has the target object that the user wants to put on the masked area of the first image.
+The user can roughly sketch the target object on the masked region, based on which the model can generate the target object in the first image with realisticness.
+We may change our direction once we find other more interesting and feasible directions.

 ## Related works
 Recently, GAN-based structure [1] and deep learning are increasingly integrated into image inpainting techniques.
 Iizuka et al [2] designed the first state-of-art algorithm by introducing global and local adversarial loss to the structure.
 [2] also proposed the dilated convolution to enlarge the receptive field in order to capture global information.
 Yu et al [3] further improved this structure with a contextual attention layer.
 Their method consists of a two-step structure that first generates a coarse inpainting.
 In the next step, a trainable contextual attention layer can use the features of known patches as convolutional filters to refine the generated patches.
 A year later, Yu et al [4] proposed gated convolution to make convolution weights for masked areas a learnable parameter.
 With gated convolution, [4] is capable of free-from mask, user guided generation, and photorealistic inpainting.